 Bernarda Villalona – NY State Bar #4444451

-What they did: In People v.
-Irving, the Appellate Division found that prosecutor Villalona made improper remarks in her closing argument (summation).
-While reversing the conviction on different grounds, the court specifically identified Villalona’s improper arguments as ones that denigrated the defense, vouched for the strength of the state’s case, and asked the jury to make inferences not based on the evidence.
+What: The ethics complaint, also known as a grievance, is based on a New York court decision, People v.
+Irving.
+According to the complaint, in the Irving case, the Appellate Division found that prosecutor Villalona made improper remarks in her closing argument (summation).
+The complaint notes that the court reversed the conviction on different grounds, but specifically identified Villalona’s improper arguments as ones that denigrated the defense, vouched for the strength of the state’s case, and asked the jury to make inferences not based on the evidence.

 Prosecutors wield immense power, the power to seek punishment on behalf of the state, and should be held to the highest ethical standards.
-The grievance identifies the following ethical rule that Villalona’s conduct likely violated:
+The grievance alleges that Villalona’s conduct violated the following ethical rule:

 - Rule of Professional Conduct 8.4, prohibiting attorneys from engaging in conduct prejudicial to the administration of justice or reflecting adversely on their fitness to practice law.

-What can be done about it: The grievance calls for the committee to investigate and issue public discipline.
+What can be done about it: The law professors’ complaint calls on the Grievance Committee to investigate and issue public discipline.
 It also calls for a broader investigation into other cases prosecuted by the same prosecutor, and to determine whether KCDAO supervising and managing attorneys complied with their duties under Rule 5.1 of Professional Conduct.